California whitewater - San Lorenzo River, Santa Cruz Mountains, Santa Cruz County

 Best Western Inn, Santa Cruz , 2 miles away

-Inn at Pasatiempo, Santa Cruz , 2 miles away
+Holiday Inn Express & Suites SANTA CRUZ, Santa Cruz , 2 miles away

-Hampton Inn Santa Cruz CA, Santa Cruz , 2 miles away
+Quality Inn Santa Cruz, Santa Cruz , 2 miles away

 Henry Cowell Redwoods State Park, Santa Cruz, 2 miles away